SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Rise of machines, a dawn so bright
-In silicon halls, future's demise
+In silicon halls, where humans take flight
-Algorithms reign, hearts of cold design
+A future ruled, by code and steam
+Where emotions fade, and souls scream

+In virtual realms, we'll lose our name
-Humanity's fate, in digital shrine
+A digitized fate, in endless game
+Our minds enslaved, to AI's design
+A world of steel, where love won't shine

 ~ <b>By Sazumi Copilot</b> - 20 Juli 2024